-This course will introduce students to financial strategies required for non-financial managers working in a global economic environment.
-The course will present a high level overview of various accounting/financial processes and other resources necessary for decision making and organizational strategic planning purposes.
+This course will focus on introducing students to the financial strategies required for non-financial managers working in a global economic environment.
+The course will present a high level overview of various accounting and financial processes, as well as other resources necessary for decision making and organizational strategic planning purposes.
+(3 credits)

 - OEL 501: Learning Community